micng2063/CS4310-UDP-Database/README.md

 gcc -o c client_udp.c
 ./c eros.cs.txstate.edu

-#README:
+# README:
 - Program is partially incomplete and does not include:
-- a function that read student information from text file.
+1. a function that read student information from text file.
-- a function that check whether input information is correct type (int, char)
-- a function that mallocate new size of struct object.
+2. a function that check whether input information is correct type (int, char) 3 a function that mallocate new size of struct object.